SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 XXX OUTLINE:

-- You use the Swift Syntax APIs to modify swift code by manipulating the abstract syntax tree (AST).
+- You use the `SwiftSyntax` APIs to modify swift code by manipulating the abstract syntax tree (AST).

-- Link to Swift Syntax repository
+- Link to `SwiftSyntax` repository
   <https://github.com/apple/swift-syntax/>

 - Setting up the SwiftPM bits.